 As Carroll Smith said in Prepare to Win, "[The driver] should be instructed to activate the system when it looks like he is going to hit something hard and not to worry about the cost of refilling it if it turns out it wasn't needed.
 If he doesn't activate it, and he doesn't happen to be conscious when he needs it, it's too bad."

-If you take your racecar to car shows, or if you allow young racing fans to sit in the car, double-disarm the system beforehand.
+If you take your racecar to car shows, or if you encourage young racing fans to sit in the car (good for you!), double-disarm the system beforehand.
 For an electrical system, that means turning off and unplugging the actuator box.
 For a mechanical system, that means inserting safety pins at the pull cable handle and at the bottle head (or disconnecting the pull cable entirely).
 Roughly half of the fire bottles we refill come with the same note: "I heard him say, 'What does this red button do?', then whoosh... "

 The double-disarming trick is also recommended any time you are working on (in) the car near the actuator.
 It is very easy to bump the actuator in the tight confines of a racecar cockpit.